 Thank you so much for agreeing to be a Foundation Governor.
 I really do hope that you enjoy your role which will be both challenging and rewarding.
-You will receive a monthly 'Church School Governance Update' from the Education Team and please don't forget to become familiar with our websites which will contain documents and information that you will find useful.
+You will receive regular updates from the Education Team and please don't forget to become familiar with our websites which will contain documents and information that you will find useful.